Plastiq Has a Competitor! Check Out Melio Bill Payment Service (A Good Option for Earning a Small Business Credit Card Welcome Bonus)

 Melio is very similar to Plastiq in that it’s a bill payment service you can use to pay payees that normally don’t accept credit cards.
 The main difference being that Melio is targeting business owners whereas you can use Plastiq to pay things like mortgages.

 Melio could be useful when it comes to meet minimum spending requirements to earn the sign-up bonus on a small business credit card, like the Ink Business Preferred Credit Card.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 Here’s what you need to know.